samuel-gamelin/Rabbits-and-Foxes/README.md

   - Open a pull request to the corresponding milestone.
   - Document your code.
   - If there are any conflicts during the merge please consult any developer on the team.
-  - Please use the **merge and squash** option.
 - Issues:
   - Issues will be used for task tracking.
   - When an issue is solved please document the changes that have been made.
-  - Close the issue after you have commited your code.
+  - Close the issue after you have commit your code.
   - If the issue is a bug please use Bug-<title> for the title
   - If the issue is a task please use Task-<title> for the title